signum-network/CIPs/SIP/sip-47.md

 ## Abstract

 The Signum Alias feature can be used to resolve URIs into URLs.
-In browsers, it is possible to use an extension, e.g. XT Wallet, to resolve URIs in the browsers navigation bar to any arbitrary URLs.
-This SIP proposes a simple standard for such URI resolvers, and even supports subdomains.
+In browsers, it is possible to use an extension, e.g. XT Wallet, to resolve URIs in the browsers navigation bar to any arbitrary URL.
+This SIP proposes a simple standard for such URI resolvers, and even supports subdomains and deep resolution to fetch additional values like account id, or avatar image data.

 ## Motivation